Heptagon: Approximation

-An approximation for practical use with an error of about 0.2% is shown in the drawing.
-It is attributed to Albrecht Dürer.
+An approximation for practical use with an error of about 0.2% is to use half the side of an equilateral triangle inscribed in the same circle as the length of the side of a regular heptagon.
+It is unknown who first found this approximation, but it was mentioned by Heron of Alexandria's Metrica in the 1st century AD, was well known to medieval Islamic mathematicians, and can be found in the work of Albrecht Dürer.
 Let A lie on the circumference of the circumcircle.
 Draw arc BOC.
 Then $\textstyle {BD = \tfrac12 BC}$ gives an approximation for the edge of the heptagon.

 This approximation uses $\textstyle \tfrac12\sqrt{3} \approx 0.86603$ for the side of the heptagon inscribed in the unit circle while the exact value is $\textstyle 2\sin\tfrac17\pi \approx 0.86777$.